All research that involves human beings and/or animals is subject to ethics approval. This is done through the ACD Human Research Ethics Committee.

 Rev Dr Vicky Balabanski (Chair)

 All research involving human subjects must first obtain ethics approval.
-This is done through the ACD Human Research Ethics Committee (refer ACD Ethical Conduct in Human Research policy).
+This is done through the ACD Human Research Ethics Committee (Ethical Conduct in Human Research policy).

 The ACD stipulates that all research is conducted in an ethical manner including research that does not involve people or animals.
 Where a student conducts unethical research they will be risk being charged with academic misconduct.

 Researchers must respect research participants and the environment.